 In 1995, the Families First program changed from para-professional to professional workers offering quality services on a constant basis to high-risk families.
 In 1998, the Families First program was awarded a grant from the Albertson's Foundation to implement the Parents as Teachers Program, a research-based model which provides information to increase a parent's knowledge of child development and ways to stimulate learning.
 Up until 2010 Family Advocates received an annual federal grant to increase home visiting services in Ada County and the region.
 When the funding to all states was discontinued in 2010 the board and leadership decided to return to their volunteer roots to continue offering home visiting services to families.

 The CASA program began late in 1980, when the Junior League, the Boise Bar Association and Family Advocates received permission from the Honorable Richard Grant, Juvenile Magistrate, to initiate a pilot Guardian ad Litem program in Ada County, with the stipulation that volunteer legal counsel be included in test cases.
 In 1982, the CASA program officially accepted its first child protection referral and in 1988, United Way awarded a grant to the CASA program.
 In 1986, Family Advocates, including attorney Eric Haff, took an active role in working with legislators to revise the Child Protection Act to clearly define the role of a Guardian ad Litem (GAL), making the GAL a party to the legal action and gaining approval for state funding.
 During the 1991 Legislative session, the state CASA Association worked with key legislators to approve a statewide funding allocation.

-In 2013 Family Advocates expanded their leadership role in CASA services through the merger of the 3rd and 4th Judicial District CASA programs.
-An office is staffed in Caldwell serving Canyon, Owyhee, Payette, Gem, Washington and Adams counties, while the office in Boise serves Ada, Boise, and Valley and Elmore counties.
+In 2013 Family Advocates expanded their leadership role in CASA services through the merger of the 3rd and 4th Judicial District CASA programs, adding services in Canyon, Owyhee, Payette, Gem, Washington and Adams counties In 2016, another non-profit in Caldwell took over the 3rd Judicial District, which was a positive transition, and now our Boise office continues to serve Ada, Boise, Valley and Elmore counties.